Our standards of proficiency for nursing associates were approved by our Council at its meeting on 26 September 2018.

 - our expectations of what approved education institutions (AEIs) and their practice learning partners must do for delivering NMC-approved programmes for nurses, midwives and nursing associates.

-Supporting information for the implementation of the standards of proficiency for registered nursing associates
+Implementation of the standards of proficiency for registered nursing associates

 The following information and resources are aimed to help you put our standards of proficiency for registered nursing associates into practice.